Student Conduct

 • the evidence was not substantial enough to justify the decision.

-The vice president for instruction shall assemble a Student Academic Grievance Committee within 10 working days of receipt of the written appeal.
-The Student Academic Grievance Committee shall be composed of two students designated by the Student Senate, two faculty members designated by the Faculty Senate and the vice president for instruction or their designee.
+The executive vice president for academic affairs shall assemble a Student Academic Grievance Committee within 10 working days of receipt of the written appeal.
+The Student Academic Grievance Committee shall be composed of two students designated by the Student Senate, two faculty members designated by the Faculty Senate and the executive vice president for academic affairs or their designee.
 A member with a conflict of interest may be removed or may voluntarily withdraw from the committee if the situation warrants such action.

-The vice president for instruction or their designee shall inform the complainant and Student Academic Grievance Committee of the specific time and place of the meeting.
+The executive vice president for academic affairs or their designee shall inform the complainant and Student Academic Grievance Committee of the specific time and place of the meeting.
 The committee shall review the written appeal provided by the complainant and the record made by the department chair, director, or academic dean, and reach a decision based upon these documents.
 The committee may, in its sole discretion, receive additional testimony or other evidence and make that information part of its record.
-Upon reaching a decision, the vice president for instruction or their designee shall, if possible, orally communicate the committee’s decision to the student followed by a written decision within two working days.
+Upon reaching a decision, the executive vice president for academic affairs or their designee shall, if possible, orally communicate the committee’s decision to the student followed by a written decision within two working days.
 The decision of the Student Academic Grievance Committee is final.

 1.4 Academic Integrity Statement